A Pinterest board's virality score seems to be THE recommended stat to look at when evaluating how likely the board is to work for YOUR pins.

-3. Check Saves, Clicks & More with Chrome
+3. Check Saves, Clicks & More with Chrome or Tailwind

 Using my Chrome hack, I'm able to go to any pin that I've pinned to my personal or group boards, and get a specific overview of stats for that specific pin URL.
 Note this is NOT the same as the aggregate stats of multiple pins using the same image!